Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/nui-components/Tab.md

 # Tab Elements
-Tab elements provide easy possibility to explore and switch between different views or functional aspects of an application or to browse categorized data sets.
+Tab elements provide an easy possibility to explore and switch between different views or functional aspects of an application or to browse categorized data sets.

 You can handle a Tab by adding TabBar, TabButton, TabContent, and TabView.
 A Tab can contain one or more TabViews with View.